 Our reading of UNASUR suggests a significant 'new' turn in regional social policy as a lived political practice.
-Less than a decade old, UNASUR is a political organisation borne from a context of the rise of the so-called New Left in South America, which sought from the outset to develop niche areas of social policy by establishing clear mandates, thematic Councils in different areas of policy and thematic working groups (Riggirozzi 2012; 2014).
-The South American Health Council was one of the first such Council to be created as UNASUR was established.
-In this case, it was also the only one, together with the Defence Council, to be supported by a regional think tank created to concert action in support of reforms towards universalization of health and best practices within the region and beyond.
-Table 4 summarises the policy instruments it uses to achieve these goals and tentatively identifies some possible impacts.
+Less than a decade old, UNASUR is a political organisation borne from the rise of the so-called New Left in South America, which sought from the outset to develop a more coherent social policy by establishing clear mandates, thematic Councils in different areas of policy and thematic working groups (Riggirozzi 2012; 2014).
+The South American Health Council was among the first such Councils to be created as UNASUR was established.
+In this case, it was also the only one, together with the Defence Council, to be supported by a regional think tank.
+ISAGS was created to support health universalization reforms and best practices within the region and beyond.
+Table 4 (p.22) summarises the policy instruments it uses to achieve these goals and tentatively identifies some possible impacts.